 Sometimes it feels as though your physician private practice is buried in office documents.
 Forms for internal practice records.
 Forms for external business interactions.
 Financial forms.
 Medical forms.
 Government forms.
 And all of them need to be consistent and accurate.

-Access to business and medical documents is critical to the successful operation of medical services, according to Taylor Johnson, the AMA’s manager of physician practice development, and private practices have a particularly important need.
+Access to business and medical documents is critical to the successful operation of medical services, according to Taylor Johnson, the AMA’s manager of physician practice development, and independent practices have a particularly important need.

 Dozens of ready-to-use forms